tshepang/blog/content/Sexy Beast (2000).md

 +++

-Good performances throughout and some of the best visualisations of fear I\'ve seen yet.
-Ben Kingsley is an amazingly adaptive actor, and his is most likely the worst asshole I\'ve seen in any movie\... worse than Al Pacino\'s in *Scarface*.
+Good performances throughout and some of the best visualisations of fear I've seen yet.
+Ben Kingsley is an amazingly adaptive actor, and his is most likely the worst asshole I've seen in any movie... worse than Al Pacino's in *Scarface*.